 FM stands for Frequency Modulation.
-FM has been a feature on synthesizers since the 1960s, but it was popularized in Yamaha’s DX/TX series of digital synthesizers in the 1980s.
-It was well known for producing glassy, metallic sounds and for creating sounds that are more harmonically complex.
+FM has been a feature on synthesizers since the 1960s, but it became mainstream in the 1980s with Yamaha’s DX/TX series of digital synthesizers.
+It was well-known for producing glassy, metallic, and other harmonically complex sounds.

 FM is a form of audio synthesis where the timbre of one waveform, called the “carrier,” is changed by modulating it with the frequency of another waveform, called the “modulator”—hence Frequency Modulation synthesis.

 FM can take simple waveforms, like sine waves, and make them sound quite complex.
-In Omnisphere, the exciting thing is that any Soundsource or DSP wavetable can be modulated with FM.
+In Omnisphere, any Soundsource or DSP wavetable can be modulated with FM.

 Each Layer in Omnisphere has a dedicated FM Oscillator, which acts as the modulator.
-This dedicated oscillator can utilize different waveforms and its frequency, depth, shape, symmetry, and hard sync can be modulated.
+This dedicated oscillator can utilize different waveforms and its Frequency, Depth, Shape, Symmetry, and FM Sync can be modulated.

 FM POWER SWITCH